Human Performance & Movement Science (HP/HPEX/HPPE)

 The principles of exercise testing in all five components of Health Related Fitness, using nationally accepted assessment tools and standards.
 Designing and implementing exercise programs based on testing results for apparently healthy adults and those with chronic conditions.
 (Offered fall, occasionally spring)

 Examination and application of strength training and conditioning principles to enhance individual fitness and sport performance.
-Students develop skills in strength trainig, conditioning, and exercise leadership to improve individual and group fitness levels.
+Students develop skills in strength training, conditioning, and exercise leadership to improve individual and group fitness levels.
 National certification preparation is emphasized.

 Provides a field experience in strength and conditioning in a sport program designed to give the student an opportunity to plan, implement, and evaluate selected group fitness activities, practice sessions & conditioning programs.